 Sahaita is a non-profit health and children welfare foundation headquartered in San Francisco(Bay Area), California, USA and has chapters in India and Canada.
 Sahaita is committed to educating, supporting and uplifting the underprivileged members of society.
 We accomplish this through healthcare initiatives, education sponsorships, vocational training and affiliated partner non-profit organizations.
-We are a volunteer run organization with 100% of donated funds going to our projects.
+We are proudly 100% volunteer run.

 Sahaita will help to provide resources that are readily available to the needy children and elderly regardless of their status, background, religion or caste.

 We will help to provide resources in the following areas:

 Sahaita is a childhood dream of mine being able to make a difference in the life of someone within this world.
 A dream cultivated by a childhood friend whose desire to be a great physician was crushed by family circumstances.
 It is a dream, which was nurtured and kept alive with encouragement from my grandparents and parents.
 After becoming a physician with the struggles in life and travelling different roads, I reached California and took the first step of Sahaita in 1991 when we adopted our daughter Samreen which changed our life.
 People always say we did a good deed but I always think we owe it to our daughter to have given us a chance to be part of a dream to help someone.
 We went on to adopt our son Ashvin in 1995 and these two children of ours have given us so much love and affection that there are not enough words to describe how we feel.